Medical Policy: 02.04.55

 This Medical Policy document describes the status of medical technology at the time the document was developed.
 Since that time, new technology may have emerged or new medical literature may have been published.
 This Medical Policy will be reviewed regularly and be updated as scientific and medical literature becomes available.

-The use of EGFR amplification testing for conditions other than NCSLC has been limited.
+The use of EGFR amplification testing for conditions outside of lung cancer has been limited.
 There have been several small studies that have investigated the use of EGFR amplification status in subjects with glioblastoma, head and neck squamous cell cancer (HNSCC), colon and gastric cancers.
 Several of these studies have shown some benefit from EGFR amplification testing.
 However, at this time the clinical utility of such testing has not been established.

 Both EGFR mutation analysis (PCR amplification and gene sequencing) and EGFR gene amplification (fluorescence in-situ hybridization or FISH) are commercially available (Genzyme Genetics Westborough, MA).
 These tests are regulated under the Clinical Laboratory Improvement Amendments (CLIA).
 Pre-market approval from the FDA is not required when the assay is performed in a laboratory that observes the CLIA regulations.

-Analysis of mutations in the gene for epidermal growth factor receptor (EGFR) is considered investigational for all other indications, including squamous cell-type and colon cancer.
+Analysis of mutations in the gene for epidermal growth factor receptor (EGFR) is considered investigational for all indications outside of NSCLC, specifically for squamous cell skin cancer, penile cancer, kidney cancer, and colon cancer.

 To report provider services, use appropriate CPT* codes, Alpha Numeric (HCPCS level 2) codes, Revenue codes and / or diagnosis codes.